Electrolyte of Lead Acid Battery

 The battery cells are allowed to be discharged up to a predetermined minimum cell voltage and specific gravity.
 A fully charged lead acid battery cell has voltage and specific gravity, of 2.2 V and 1.250 respectively, and this cell is normally allowed to be discharged till the corresponding values become 1.8 V and 1.1 respectively.

 Maintenance of Lead Acid Battery

-Maintenance of Lead Acid BatteryIf the cells are over charged, the physical property of lead sulfate gradually changes, and it may become obdurate from which it becomes difficult to convert by charging process.
-Hence, the specific gravity of the electrolyte decreases for which rate of chemical reaction is hampered.
+If the cells are overcharged, the physical property of lead sulfate gradually changes, and it may become obdurate from which it becomes difficult to convert by the charging process.
+Hence, the specific gravity of the electrolyte decreases for which the rate of chemical reaction is hampered.

-There is always a high chance at the terminal connectors of the battery cells to be corroded.
-Corrosion mainly affects at the bolted connection between cells in a row.
+There is always a high chance that the terminal connectors of the battery cells to be corroded.
+Corrosion mainly affects the bolted connection between cells in a row.
 This can easily be avoided if the tightness of each bolt is properly checked and rectified and also each nut bolt connection is covered by a thin layer of petroleum jelly.
 If any of the cells is corroded, it should be replaced immediately.

 - Due to loss of acid by spray during charging.

 - Inadequate treatment after the removal of the short circuit.

 - Due to excessive sulphation on the plates.

 If the lowering of specific gravity is not due to sulphation or a short circuit, concentrated sulfuric acid may be added to restore the normal value of specific gravity.